kandekore/WordpressSharepointFetch/README.md

 • Add a shortcode on the page of where you want to display the doc

+## Testing

+There is a "Test connection" button on the settings page

 ## License

 This application is covered under the GNU GPL licence

-## Installation

-Upload and install the plugin to WordPress

-Register an App in Azure AD

-Create a Client Secret

-Set API Permissions

-Add credentials to plugin settings page

-## Testing

-There is a "Test connection" button on the settings page

 ## Contributors